sooslandia/translations/BallBouncer/docs/id/readme.md

 will also be announced.
 You can turn off the pronunciation of the object type using the f1 key.
 Using the f2 key you can switch between movement modes.

-There are two cursor movement modes:There are two types of throw:
+There are two cursor movement modes:

 - Free movement.
 The cursor can be moved on the map in any direction by one cell.
 When moving in free mode, empty cells will also be visible under the cursor,